Simone Biles Wins Another World Championship Medal

 As of Thursday, Simone Biles is a step closer to being the greatest gymnast ever to have competed in the world championships.

-Biles collected another medal in the finals in the 2019 World Gymnastics Championships in Stuttgart, Germany.
-She now holds 22 world medals.
+Biles won her fifth world all-around title by dominating the field at the 2019 World Gymnastics Championships in Stuttgart, Germany.
+With the win, she now holds 22 world medals.

 The 22-year-old is hoping to surpass Belarusian Vitaly Scherbo, who accumulated 23 medals at the world championship stage when he competed during the 1990s.
 After starting the day needing two medals to tie Scherbo, Biles now needs only one to match him.
-She'll try to accomplish that in the upcoming individual events.
+She'll try to accomplish that in the upcoming individual events, which run through Sunday.

-Biles competed Thursday in four individual events against the top 23 gymnasts from the qualifying round.
-Her combined score was 58.999, earning her the all-around gold medal.
+Biles competed Thursday in four disciplines against the top 23 gymnasts from the qualifying round.
+Her combined score was 58.999, earning her the all-around gold by a wide margin of more than 2 points.

 Xijing Tang of China placed second with 56.899.
-Russian gymnast Angelina Melnikova collected a bronze medal, with an overall score of 56.399.
+Russian gymnast Angelina Melnikova collected the bronze, with an overall score of 56.399.

 In last year's competition, Biles won the individual all-around gold medal and scored the most points in the vault and floor events.

 At this year's championship, Biles placed first in the vault portion of the all-around event with a score of 15.233.
-She also took first on the balance beam, where she scored 14.633 points.
+She was also first on the balance beam, where she scored 14.633 points.

-The native of Texas ended the 2019 all-around competition with a bang by placing first on the floor segment, with a score of 14.400 that secured her all-around victory.
+The native of Texas ended the 2019 all-around competition with a bang by placing first on the floor segment, with a score of 14.400 that secured her victory.

 Stratospheric 🚀@Simone_Biles' vault = light-years ahead. #Stuttgart2019 pic.twitter.com/qLI7FDRALq— Team USA (@TeamUSA) October 10, 2019